 3. Taxis in Istanbul

 Taxis are cheap, so if you’re heading to the airport or somewhere further than walking distance, take a cab.
-Just make sure you ask for the meter before you go anywhere.
-(As ALWAYS!)
+As always, make sure you ask for the meter or agree on a fixed fare before you go anywhere.

 4. Bazaar Etiquette